 The human putative mirror neuron system (MNS) is a key network hypothesized to play a role in many social cognitive and language-related abilities.
 This chapter begins by discussing basic findings on the mirror system, which encompasses motor-related brain regions that fire when an individual both performs and observes others perform actions.
 We then discuss how these shared action/observation regions are thought to underlie one’s ability to understand others via simulation of their actions onto one’s own motor representations.
 Finally, we conclude by noting how the frontal mirror region coincides with Broca’s area, a language region in the brain, leading some to propose that the MNS may also play a role in language and gesture abilities.

-Liew, S. L., Sheng, T., & Aziz-Zadeh, L. S. (2013).
+Liew, S.-L., Sheng, T., & Aziz-Zadeh, L. S. (2013).
 Experience with an amputee modulates one’s own sensorimotor response during action observation.
-NeuroImage, 69, 138-145. http://dx.doi.org/10.1016/j.neuroimage.2012.12.028 Show abstract
+NeuroImage, 69, 138-145. https://doi.org/10.1016/j.neuroimage.2012.12.028 Show abstract

 Observing actions performed by others engages one's own sensorimotor regions, typically with greater activity for actions within one's own motor abilities or for which one has prior experience.
 However, it is unclear how experience modulates the neural response during the observation of impossible actions, beyond one's own abilities.
 Using fMRI, we scanned typically-developed participants as they observed actions performed by a novel biological effector (the residual limb of a woman born without arms) and a familiar biological effector (a hand).
 Participants initially demonstrated greater activity in the bilateral inferior and superior parietal cortices when observing actions made by the residual limb compared to the hand, with more empathic participants activating the right inferior parietal lobule, corresponding to the posterior component of the action observation network, more strongly.
 Activity in the parietal regions may indicate matching the kinematics of a novel effector to one's own existing sensorimotor system, a process that may be more active in more empathic individuals.
 Participants then received extended visual exposure to each effector, after which they showed little difference between activation in response to residual limb compared to hand actions, only in the right superior parietal lobule.
 This suggests that visual experience may attenuate the difference between how residual limb and hand actions are represented using one's own body representations, allowing us to flexibly map physically different others onto our own body representations.

-Aziz-Zadeh, L. S., Sheng, T., Liew, S. L., & Damasio, H. C. (2012).
+Aziz-Zadeh, L. S., Sheng, T., Liew, S.-L., & Damasio, H. C. (2012).
 Understanding otherness: The neural bases of action comprehension and pain empathy in a congenital amputee.
-Cerebral Cortex, 22, 811-819. http://dx.doi.org/10.1093/cercor/bhr139 Show abstract
+Cerebral Cortex, 22(4), 811-819. https://doi.org/10.1093/cercor/bhr139 Show abstract

 How do we understand and empathize with individuals whose bodies are drastically different from our own?
 We investigated the neural processes by which an individual with a radically different body, a congenital amputee who is born without limbs, engages her own sensory-motor representations as a means to understand other people’s body actions or emotional states.
 Our results support the prediction that when the goal of the action is possible for the observer, one’s own motor regions are involved in processing action observation, just as when individuals viewed those similar to themselves.
 However, when the observed actions are not possible, mentalizing mechanisms, relying on a different set of neural structures, are additionally recruited to process the actions.
 Furthermore, our results indicate that when individuals view others experiencing pain in body parts that they have, the insula and somatosensory cortices are activated, consistent with previous reports.
 However, when an individual views others experiencing pain in body parts that she does not have, the insula and secondary somatosensory cortices are still active, but the primary somatosensory cortices are not.
 These results provide a novel understanding for how we understand and empathize with individuals who drastically differ from the self.

-Liew, S. L., Han, S., & Aziz-Zadeh, L. S. (2011).
+Liew, S.-L., Han, S., & Aziz-Zadeh, L. S. (2011).
 Familiarity modulates mirror neuron and mentalizing regions during intention understanding.
-Human Brain Mapping, 32, 1986-1997. http://dx.doi.org/10.1002/hbm.21164 Show abstract
+Human Brain Mapping, 32(11), 1986-1997. https://doi.org/10.1002/hbm.21164 Show abstract

 Recent research suggests that the inference of others' intentions from their observed actions is supported by two neural systems that perform complementary roles.
 The human putative mirror neuron system (pMNS) is thought to support automatic motor simulations of observed actions, with increased activity for previously experienced actions, whereas the mentalizing system provides reflective, non-intuitive reasoning of others' perspectives, particularly in the absence of prior experience.
 In the current fMRI study, we show how motor familiarity with an action and perceptual familiarity with the race of an actor uniquely modulate these two systems.
 Chinese participants were asked to infer the intentions of actors performing symbolic gestures, an important form of non-verbal communication that has been shown to activate both mentalizing and mirror neuron regions.
 Stimuli were manipulated along two dimensions: (1) actor's race (Caucasian vs. Chinese actors) and (2) participants' level of experience with the gestures (familiar or unfamiliar).
 We found that observing all gestures compared to observing still images was associated with increased activity in key regions of both the pMNS and mentalizing systems.
 In addition, observations of one's same race generated greater activity in the posterior pMNS-related regions and the insula than observations of a different race.
 Surprisingly, however, familiar gestures more strongly activated regions associated with mentalizing, while unfamiliar gestures more strongly activated the posterior region of the pMNS, a finding that is contrary to prior literature and demonstrates the powerful modulatory effects of both motor and perceptual familiarity on pMNS and mentalizing regions when asked to infer the intentions of intransitive gestures.

-Liew, S. L., & Aziz-Zadeh, L. S. (2011).
+Liew, S.-L., & Aziz-Zadeh, L. S. (2011).
 The neuroscience of language and action in occupations: A review of findings from brain and behavioral sciences.
-Journal of Occupational Science, 18, 97-114. http://dx.doi.org/10.1080/14427591.2011.575758 Show abstract
+Journal of Occupational Science, 18(2), 97-114. https://doi.org/10.1080/14427591.2011.575758 Show abstract

 Language is a dominant part of our daily activities, playing a significant role in narrating our actions and mediating our interactions with one another.
 In this article, we examine emerging neuroscientific evidence that language is biologically linked to action and suggest that studying language from an occupation-based perspective can contribute a rich dimension of analysis for occupational science.
 We briefly review several of the ways in which language is currently being incorporated into the study of occupations and conclude by suggesting future directions for an occupation-based study of language.